Can A Broken Exhaust Cause Carbon Monoxide Poisoning?

 3. Holes or rust in the muffler can allow carbon monoxide to leak out before it reaches the tailpipe for further treatment.

-See also How Does An Exhaust Silencer Work?
+See also How Do I Install An Exhaust System?

 In all these scenarios, a broken exhaust system can lead to the release of carbon monoxide into the surrounding environment, putting individuals at risk of carbon monoxide poisoning.